luije87/documentation/application_notifications.rst

 Following
 ---------

 In addition to being able to track desired items, following plays a role in deciding what you are notified about.
-To denote you want to receive notifications about specific items, follow that item.
+To denote you want to receive notifications about a specific item, follow that item.